jducnuigeen/building_outlines_test/docs/source/readme.rst

 ------------------

 The SQL build scripts:
-The SQL scripts which build schema must be contained in a folder in the root repository:
+The SQL scripts which build schema must be contained in a /sql folder in the root repository.
+Two files are also needed in the root directory: requirements-docs.txt and setup.py.
+All other files needed for the automated Read The Docs system should be located in the /docs/source/ folders.
+The _static folder is where logos, custom css and images are stored.

 .. code-block:: python

    /building_outlines/sql
+   /building_outlines/requirements-docs.txt
+   /building_outlines/setup.py
+   /building_outlines/docs/source/
+   /building_outlines/docs/source/_static

 Assumptions: